ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 13: Changes the group owner
-Script 14: Changes the owner and group owner for all files and DIR'S Script 15: Changes the owner and the group owner with symbolic link Script 17: Display STARWARS EPISODE
+Script 14: Changes the owner and group owner for all files and DIR'S Script 15: Changes the owner and the group owner with symbolic link Script 16: Changes the owner and the group owner if only Script 17: Display STARWARS EPISODE